Facebook Twitter Google+ YouTube Flickr 500px

 __________________________________________________________________________________________________

-Thanks to Megadap for providing a review sample of the ETZ21 Pro.
+Thanks to Chris at Nikon Canada for sending me a review copy of this lens.
 As always, this is a completely independent review.
 All opinions and conclusions are my own. *The tests and most of the photos that I share as a part of my review cycle have been done with the 45MP Nikon Z8, which I reviewed here.
+You can find the product listing page for the Nikkor Z 135mm F1.8 S Plena here.

 __________________________________________________________________________________________________